 Sporadic snippets from my life.

 Graffiti & street art enthusiast.
-Works in startup.
+Works in tech startup.

 I photograph a lot of street art.